zapabob/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 ===========================

-ROCm PCIe feature and overview base address register (BAR) memory
+ROCm PCIe feature and overview of BAR memory
 ======================================================================